sts10/sts10.github.io/_posts/2023-01-11-playing-with-binary-fuse-filters.markdown

 I was reading some Amazon S3 documentation and they recommended a program called apg for generating strong passwords.
 I wanted to learn more about it, so I ran `man apg`, where I learned about apgbfm, which
 > is used to manage Bloom filter that is used to restrict password generation in APG pasword generation software.
 Usage of the Bloom filter allows to speed up password check for large dictionaries and has some other benefits.

-This reminded me of my project Medic, which, among other things, can check a KeePass database's passwords against the very large list of breached passwords stored in HaveIBeenPwned.
-Medic takes 1 to 4 minutes or 5 minutes to check a KeePass database's passwords against the text file.
+This reminded me of my project [**Medic**](https://github.com/sts10/medic), which, among other things, can check a KeePass database's passwords against [the very large list of breached passwords stored in HaveIBeenPwned](https://haveibeenpwned.com/Passwords).

+Medic currently takes from 1 to 4 minutes or 5 minutes to check a KeePass database's passwords against the text file.
 Naturally, I wondered if I could use a Bloom filter to cut this time down.

+## A foothold

 I posted about Bloom filters on Mastodon and Graydon Hoare pointed me to [this paper](https://arxiv.org/pdf/2201.01174.pdf), which details an improved version of a Bloom filter called a "binary fuse filter".
 Hoare also pointed me to [a C++ project on GitHub called FilterPassword](https://github.com/FastFilter/FilterPassword), which, amazingly, tests a binary fuse filter against other filters on the HaveIBeenPwned list of passwords!
 What luck!

 I haven't written C++ since high school, so I had trouble even grokking the FilterPassword code, but thankfully I easily found [a Rust crate called xorf](https://github.com/ayazhafiz/xorf) that offers an API for a variety of these filters, including the latest and greatest binary fuse filter.

-## What's a binary fuse filter?
+## What is a binary fuse filter?

 I'm not a mathematician, so I won't pretend that I've already learned how these filters work.
 But I do understand the idea behind them:

-1. Create the "filter" by push a large array/Vector of elements into it
+1. Create the "filter" by pushing a large array/Vector of elements into it.
-2. Now you can ask the filter "Do you contain element foo"?
+2. Now you can ask the filter "Do you contain element 'foo'"?
 If it says "no" it's 100% that foo is not in the filter.
-If it says "yes" it's more like a "maybe", with a varying probably of that "maybe" being a "no" (but never 100%).
+If it says "yes" it's more like a "maybe", with a varying probability of that "maybe" being a "no" (but never 100%).
 In other words, if never has false negatives, but sometimes has false positives.

 The **key advantage** is that these "contains" look-ups are significantly faster than if we ran contains on a normal Vector or hash.

-So here was my idea for using one of these filters for Medic:
+So here was my idea for using one of these filters with my Medic program:

 1. Make a filter of all the breached password hash digests
 2. Check all the given KeePass entry digests against the filter
 3. If Medic gets all "No"s, we're golden-- we know none of the user's passwords are in the breached list, so we can quickly print "No passwords breached" and exit (hopefully much faster than the current checking code).
 If we get some "Maybes", we still have to go check those more thoroughly the old way, but at least it'll be fewer entries to check.

 ## Some code

-From the xorf crate docs, I found [this relevant example](https://docs.rs/xorf/latest/xorf/struct.BinaryFuse32.html).
-I adapted it to use the first 5 million lines of the HIBP password file.
+From [the xorf crate docs](https://docs.rs/xorf/latest/xorf/), I found [this relevant example](https://docs.rs/xorf/latest/xorf/struct.BinaryFuse32.html).
+For testing purposes, I adapted it to use the first 5 million lines of the [HIBP password file](https://haveibeenpwned.com/Passwords).

-One catch I encountered is that the way xorf set up its binary fuse filter, it only excepts elements of `u64` or a 64-bit unsigned integer.
-This is an issue since each password digest is a SHA-1 digest, which is by definition 120 bits.
+One catch I encountered is that the way xorf set up its binary fuse filter, it only excepts elements of 64-bit unsigned integers (`u64` in Rust speak).
+This is an issue since each password digest from HIBP is given in the form of a SHA-1 digest, which is by definition 120 bits.

 So I wrote a function that takes the first 13 characters of a SHA-1 hash digest and converts that into a `u64`:
 ```rust